Click on the image above to watch a 2-minute video introduction to our 2019-2020 season

 About Anima Mundi

 Anima Mundi means “The Soul of the World” and refers to our conviction that the soul of humanity and the fate of the planet are intertwined; we seek to heal the soul of the world through the arts by providing experiences that bring people into their hearts and imagination, demonstrate the power of beauty, and heal societal wounds through the shared experience of live music.
-For this purpose, Anima Mundi Productions organizes and produces artistic and community welfare opportunities through musical concerts and operas which are are distinguished by a combination of one or many of the following elements:
+For this purpose, Anima Mundi Productions organizes and produces artistic and community welfare opportunities through musical concerts which are are distinguished by a combination of one or many of the following elements:

-- The direct participation of a constituency of a disadvantaged population such as military veterans with PTSD, women who have experienced trafficking and/or violence, children who have suffered poverty, drug addicts in recovery, etc.
+- The direct participation of disadvantaged populations such as military veterans with PTSD, women who have experienced trafficking and/or violence, young people traumatized by bullying, marginalized immigrant communities, etc.

-- Themes that bring greater public awareness to issues of environmental devastation and/or social injustice, with a particular emphasis on issues that would greatly benefit from the humanizing and community-building power of the arts and contact with nature.
+- Themes that bring greater public awareness to issues of environmental devastation and/or societal injustice, with a particular emphasis on issues that would greatly benefit from the humanizing and community-building power of the arts.

-- Opportunities for healing, outreach, and community interaction such as art therapy sessions, free tickets to performances, roundtable panel/discussions, live demonstrations, expert lecturers, pre- and post-performance talks, etc.
+- Opportunities for healing, outreach, and community interaction such as free tickets to performances,roundtable panel/discussions, live demonstrations, expert lecturers, pre- and post-performance talks, art therapy sessions, etc.

-- Opportunities to promote fundraising and direct philanthropy to the constituencies themselves and/or partnering non-profit social benefit organizations.
+- Opportunities to promote fundraising and direct services to underrepresented constituencies themselves by partnering with non-profit service organizations.

 How We View the Arts